 Flowering - April - July.

-Origin - Native to the Eastern U.S., cultivated in Missouri.
+Origin - Native to the U.S., may be introduced in Missouri.

 Lookalikes - Lonicera flava, L. reticulata, L. dioica.